-Coronavirus: First cases confirmed in Delhi and Telangana
+Coronavirus: First cases confirmed in Delhi and Telangana, another suspected in Rajasthan

-The person from Delhi has a travel history from Italy while the other has a record of travel from Dubai.
+The health minister asked citizens not to panic and urged them to avoid non-essential travel to and from China, Iran, Korea, Singapore, and Italy.

 Two people have tested positive for the coronavirus in India – one in Telangana and another in New Delhi – the Ministry of Health confirmed on Monday.
+An Italian tourist also tested positive for COVID-19 in Rajasthan, ANI reported.
 Three positive cases reported from Kerala earlier were discharged by February 21.

 “One positive case of COVID-19 has been detected in New Delhi, and one has been detected in Telangana,” the ministry’s statement read.
 “The person from Delhi has a travel history from Italy, while the one from Telangana has a travel history from Dubai.
 Both the patients are stable and being closely monitored.”